Fundamental Limits of Distributed Linearly Separable Computation under Cyclic Assignment: Introduction

 The performance of distributed systems can be adversely affected by the presence of slow or dropped computing nodes, referred to as {\it stragglers}, and limited communication bandwidth.
 The overall distributed computation is bottlenecked by stragglers when the master needs to wait for all nodes' computing results~\cite{Straggler_1, Straggler_2}.
 Moreover, the large-scale data exchanged in distributed computing systems (among the computing nodes or between each computing node and the server) results in high communication cost ~\cite{CCG,Communication_cost_1,Communication_cost_2}.
 To jointly address these two challenges in distributed computing, coding was originally introduced in~\cite{Speeding_Up_Distributed} to efficiently accelerate distributed matrix multiplication against stragglers, where the authors smartly treat stragglers as erasures in communications, and then erasure codes such as Minimum Distance Separable (MDS) codes were proposed to be used in distributed computing.
-Following the seminal work~\cite{Speeding_Up_Distributed}, coding techniques have been widely used to improve the efficiency of various distributed computing tasks, such as gradient descent~\cite{pmlr-v70-tandon17a, CCG,2021adaptive}, linear transform~\cite{Short-dot,m=1, Same_problem}, and matrix multiplication~\cite{Straggler_2,yu2020straggler,yu2019lagrange}.
-These computing tasks are widely commonly seen in numerous areas, including machine learning, a host of other (e.g., transform methods, principal component analysis, linear discriminant analysis), and engineering problems.
+Following the seminal work~\cite{Speeding_Up_Distributed}, coding techniques have been widely used to improve the efficiency of various distributed computing tasks, such as gradient descent~\cite{pmlr-v70-tandon17a, CCG,2021adaptive}, linear transform~\cite{Short-dot,m=1,Same_problem}, and matrix multiplication~\cite{Straggler_2,yu2020straggler,yu2019lagrange}.
+These computing tasks find wide application in numerous areas of engineering, physics, and mathematics.

-In this paper, we consider a computation task, referred to as {\it linearly separable computation}~\cite{Separable_Functions}, which covers gradient descent and linear transform as special cases and can be seen as a type of matrix multiplication.
-The objective function $f(D_1,\ldots,D_{\Ksf})$ on $\Ksf$ datasets $\{D_1,\ldots,D_{\Ksf}\}$ can be further rewritten as:
+In this paper, we consider the {\it linearly separable computation}~\cite{Separable_Functions}, which covers gradient descent and linear transform as special cases and can be seen as a type of matrix multiplication.
+It has wide applications in practical machine learning and engineering problems, such as gradient descent, fourier transform, real-time rendering, hybrid expert system and mixture-of-experts~\cite{brigham1988fast, nussbaumer1981fast, akenine2019real, yu2021plenoctrees, manoharan2023study, gale2023megablocks} .
+The distributed linearly separable computation problem is formulated over a master-worker system, where the master wants to compute a function $f(D_1,\ldots,D_{\Ksf})$ of datasets $\{D_1,\ldots,D_{\Ksf}\}$ with the help of $\Nsf$ workers as shown in Fig.~\ref{fig:system_model_in_original}.
+The objective function of linear separable computation $f(D_1,\ldots,D_{\Ksf})$ can be further written as: